Dimtemp/PowerShell-training/06-pipeline-in-depth.md

 ## Task 2: pipline binding, in depth and advanced
 For this exercise you will need at least two computers.
 We're using a domain controller with the name LON-DC1 and a Windows 10 computer with the name LON-CL1.
-If you wan't to use other computernames that's OK.
+If you want to use other computernames that's ok.
 Just replace the names with your computernames.
 1. Retreive all computers from Active Directory with this command: ```Get-ADComputer –Filter *```
 1. Send a ping to the domain controller with this command: ```ping LON-DC1```
 1. Ping was introduced in 1983, so that's a very old command.
 Now send a ping using a proper PowerShell command: ```Test-Connection LON-DC1```